Joe Arpaio: Reactions to pardon

 Arizona Governor Doug Ducey was among the politicians praising the pardon, crediting Arpaio with helping to reduce crime over a long career, and Ducey also welcomed the finality that the pardon gave to the whole matter.
-The pardon was strongly criticized by Arizona Senator John McCain as Arpaio had expressed no remorse for his actions.
-Arizona Senator Jeff Flake and House Speaker Paul Ryan signaled their opposition to the pardon.
+The pardon was strongly criticized by Arizona Senator and 2008 Republican presidential candidate John McCain as Arpaio had expressed no remorse for his actions.
+Arizona Senator Jeff Flake and House Speaker and 2012 Republican vice-presidential candidate Paul Ryan signaled their opposition to the pardon.

 A number of law professors and political scientists described the pardon as troubling and unusual.
 Several experts on authoritarianism described the pardon as illiberal and said that it undermined the rule of law.

 Subsequent proceedings

 After the pardon, Arpaio filed a motion to vacate his conviction for criminal contempt.
 District judge Susan R. Bolton denied the motion.
 She held that Trump's pardon "undoubtedly spared Defendant from any punishment that might otherwise have been imposed.
 It did not, however, 'revise the historical facts' of this case."
 Arpaio's attorneys said that he would probably appeal to the United States Court of Appeals for the Ninth Circuit.
 One of the American Civil Liberties Union attorneys who had represented the plaintiffs in the underlying racial-profiling case agreed with the denial of Arpaio's motion, stating, "The court made detailed findings after a bench trial about Joe Arpaio's criminal conduct.
 The court's findings and documents in the record of the case should stand and now will stand."

 The legal status of the pardon continued to be challenged.
 Although the federal prosecutors did not contest its validity, some legal groups challenged the pardon as unconstitutional.

 In 2018, Arpaio sued The New York Times, the HuffPost, Rolling Stone, and CNN, alleging that their analyses of Arpaio's proceedings had defamed him.
 These suits were dismissed by a federal judge, who ruled that Arpaio failed to prove actual malice.

+In 2020, the 9th Circuit Court of Appeals rejected Arpaio's attempt to vacate his guilty verdict, finding that the verdict no longer has any legal consequences.
+Arpaio said he still considered this a victory as ensuring there was no legal consequences was what he desired from his attempt to vacate the verdict.